tylonl/EDUIF97/README.md

 # SEUIF97 (Educational Edition:Windows)

- Through the high-speed library, the results of the IAPWS-IF97  are accurately produced at above 3 times computational speed.
+ The high-speed library in written in ANSI C, through the library, the results of the IAPWS-IF97  are accurately produced at above 3 times computational speed.

         Algorithm of the High-speed IAPWS-IF97 Library: